-During our stint as trail builders, we encountered quite a few folks working on their own take on creating a portable McLeod.
+Over a decade ago when we did a stint as traveling trail builders, we encountered quite a few folks working on their own take on creating a portable McLeod.
 Most of the ideas we heard were similar in concept: make a trail tool with integrated couplers that could break down in a similar fashion to a pool cue so that it could be carried in a regular pack.

-While we talked to a lot of folks that had plans to create one, the Trail Boss by Trail Insight looks to have created the best rendition of this concept we’ve seen to date.
+We’ve met with a lot of folks that had plans to create one, but the Trail Boss is the best rendition of this concept we’ve seen to date.
 Is this the portable trail tool we’ve all been waiting for?
-This modular tool features a number of attachments to aid in the trail building cause: a McLeod, axe/ mattock (similar to a pulaski), and saw head (a shovel head attachment is in progress) in an all-in-one solution that can break down small enough to fit a large hydration pack.
+The modular tool features a number of attachments to aid in the trail building cause: a McLeod, axe/ mattock (similar to a pulaski), shovelhead, hoe head, and saw head in an all-in-one solution that can break down small enough to fit a large hydration pack.

-It isn’t cheap, but stuff built in the US in small production runs generally isn’t.
-However, if you factor in the cost of all the tools separately, as well as the value in having a portable tool, it looks to be a worthwhile investment.
+Packages of the tool start at $250 for the 3-piece handle with a McLeod head, or $270 for a 3-piece handle with a Rogue Hoe head, making them a sizable investment.
+If you factor in the cost of all the tools separately, as well as the value in having a portable tool, it seem to be a worthwhile investment.
 For comparison, a McLeod will set you back betwen $40-$130.
 A Pulaski: $27-$55.
 Shovel: $12-$35.
 For the tools separately you’d be spending $79-$220.

 check it out: the Trail Boss